-Percentages measure the successful attempts per 100 tries.
+A percentage can be used to measure successful attempts per 100 tries.
 For example, a 20 percent chance of success means you will succeed 20 times out of 100.
 Odds ratios are reported as the number of failures per success.
 For example, an odds ratio of 4-to-1 means that four failures occur for each success, or one success per five attempts.
 If you have two probabilities, one measured as a percentage and the other as an odds ratio, you may have to convert to compare the relative probabilities.

 Divide 1 by the percentage expressed as a decimal.
-In this example, divide 1 by 0.4 to get 2.5.
+In this example, this gives you:

-Subtract 1 from the result to find the first number of the odds ratio.
-In this example, subtract 1 from 2.5 to get 1.5.
+Subtract 1 from your result in Step 2 to find the first number of the odds ratio.
+In this example, you have:

-Substitute the result in for X in the odds ratio X-to-1.
-In this example, substitute in 1.5 to find that 40 percent converts to an odds ratio of 1.5-to-1.
+Substitute your result from Step 3 for X in the odds ratio X-to-1.
+In this example, the result from Step 3 is 1.5.
+So your original 40 percent success ratio, written as an odds ratio, is 1.5-to-1.